dankelley/oce/ocedemo1b.md

 title: oce demo 1b
 ---

-TEST some ruby from the docs.
+# Test some ruby from the docs.

 {% highlight ruby %}
 def show